goatshriek/stumpless/INSTALL.md

 A simple way to make sure that your install is working as you expected is to compile one of the examples without using the built-in targets.
-If the target builds but your own compilation doesn't, then there is something wrong with your install.
+If the target builds but your compilation doesn't, then there is something wrong with your installation.

 ```sh
 # first we use the build target to make sure it works